-(a) If a Stability Assessment of a 4.6.6 Connection is impacted by one or more other 4.6.6 Connections that are not Committed, yet electrically close to each other, the Connecting NSP may undertake one Stability Assessment for all impacted 4.6.6 Connections together, provided that all affected Applicants have elected to pay the SSC.
+- (a) If a Stability Assessment of a 4.6.6 Connection is impacted by one or more other 4.6.6 Connections that are not Committed, yet electrically close to each other, the Connecting NSP may undertake one Stability Assessment for all impacted 4.6.6 Connections together, provided that all affected Applicants have elected to pay the SSC. - (b) Connecting NSPs will need to resolve, directly with the affected Applicants, any issues over the use and sharing of confidential information for the purposes of the Stability Assessment.